+There is little difference between the Golden Retriever and Labrador Retriever when it comes to shedding.
 Both will shed even more twice per year in the spring and fall during the seasonal coat changes.

-It’s debatable whether Goldens shed more than Labradors.
-Golden Retriever hairs are longer and often paler, so can be more problematic for owners who don’t like shed hairs stuck to their clothes.
+However, Golden Retriever hairs are longer and often paler, so can be more problematic for owners who don’t like shed hairs stuck to their clothes.
 And if you wear a lot of dark clothes, the hair from a Golden Retriever is going to stand out much more than the hair from a black Lab.

-Labrador Retriever vs Golden grooming
+Labrador Retriever vs Golden Grooming